 - Credit Scores.
 All Mint users can check their FICO scores for free on demand.
 There’s no fee for this service and no limit to the number of requests you can make, though your score isn’t guaranteed to change in the interim.

 Mint doesn’t charge for its budgeting tools and other value-adds, but it’s not an entirely charitable operation.
 The platform makes money by recommending financial products and services like credit cards, loans, insurance, and investing.

 As a Mint-using budget-maker, you’re under no obligation to avail yourself of these recommendations (or acknowledge them at all).
 If you find them useful, that’s fine too.

 For more information, read our Mint review.

-- Plans: Plans range from basic (about $6 per month) to plus ($19 per month)
+- Plans: Plans range from Basic (about $6 per month) to Plus (about $20 per month)

 - Features and Capabilities: Interactive digital envelope budgeting tools; automatic transaction importing and syncing; account balance monitoring; interactive spending reports; debt reduction tools and monthly personal finance training with higher-priced plans

 Mvelopes is a digital envelope budgeting app that does away with the whole business of cash-stuffed physical envelopes.
 Mvelopes empowers users to simplify their messy financial lives by assigning every transaction type an “envelope,” or category-based purpose (think “groceries” or “dining out”).

 And the app builds on the basic envelope concept with real-time syncing of external accounts, debt reduction plans (Premier only, starting at about $10 per month), and monthly personal finance training sessions (Plus only, starting at about $20 per month).